Geometric flow of planar domain-wall loops: Results: Theory vs numerical simulations

 We can proceed similarly for \( P \):

 To obtain a closed approximate dynamical relation in terms of \( A \) and \( P \), we can truncate the series for \( V \) at linear order in \( \sigma \kappa \), yielding

+which generalizes Eq. \eqref{eq:relationAvsPwithf} for a known non-linear arc-velocity function \( V(f) \) for a single loop.
+Therefore, a fit of \( dA/dt \) versus \( V(f)P \) over a given time range is linear,

+and the intercept yields \( 2 \pi \sigma V'(f)\) and hence $\sigma$ because $V'(f)$ is known.
+Note that $V(f)$ and $V'(f)$, which represnt the non-linear arc velocity response, can be known by measuring the velocity of flat in average domain walls, or segments of a large domain wall loop.

-which generalizes \eqref{eq:relationAvsPwithf} for a known non-linear arc-velocity function \( V(f) \) for a single loop.
-Therefore, a fit of \( dA/dt \) versus \( V(f)P \) over a given time range is linear, and the intercept yields \( \sigma \).
-This result is valid for any initial condition that is smooth enough to satisfy \( \sigma |\kappa_s| \ll f \) during a time interval that excludes the short and sparse interaction events between arcs of the same or different loops.
-A time-dependent field \( f \equiv f(t) \) is also allowed.
+Eq. \eqref{eq:relationAvsPwithf}, which also allows time-dependent field \( f \equiv f(t) \), is valid for any initial condition that is smooth enough to satisfy \( \sigma |\kappa_s| \ll f \) during a time interval that excludes the short and sparse interaction events between arcs of the same or different loops.

 At variance with the spontaneous \( f=0 \) collapse, Eqs.~\eqref{eq:AvstwithVoff} cannot be solved directly because they require knowledge of \( P \), which in turn depends on \( \langle \kappa^2 \rangle \), a quantity that cannot generally be expressed as a function of \( P \) and \( A \) alone.
-Nevertheless, we can derive some inequalities for a single loop that are closed in terms of \( P \), \( A \), and \( f(t) \).